AdobeDocs/workfront.en/help/resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ##

 ## Prerequisites before assigning tasks and issues in the Scheduling timeline

-Before you begin managing user assignments as described in this section, become familiar with how resource scheduling works in `Workfront`, as described in [Get started with Resource Scheduling](../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md).
+Before you begin managing user assignments as described in this section, become familiar with how resource scheduling works in Workfront, as described in [Get started with Resource Scheduling](../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md).

 To successfully manage user assignments as described in this section, you must first ensure that you, your projects, and your tasks and issues meet the prerequisites described in the [Prerequisites for using the scheduling tools in Workfront](../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md#prerequisites) section in the article [Get started with Resource Scheduling](../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md).